Generalizing the de Finetti--Hewitt--Savage theorem

-The notation fixed above will be valid for the rest of this section which studies the structure of these empirical measures within the space of all Radon probability measures on $S$.
-We divide the exposition into four subsections.
+This appendix, which studies the structure of hyperfinite empirical measures as elements in the space of all Radon probability measures on $S$, is divided into four subsections.
 Section \ref{3.1} deals with some basic properties that are satisfied by almost all hyperfinite empirical measures.
 Section \ref{3.2} deals with the study of the pushforward measure induced on the space ${^*}\prs$ of internal Radon measures on ${^*}S$ by the map $\omega \mapsto \mu_{\omega, N}$.
 The goal of Section \ref{3.3} is to show in a precise sense that the standard part of a hyperfinite empirical measure evaluated at a Borel set is almost surely given by the standard part of the measure of the nonstandard extension of that Borel set (see Theorem \ref{commutativity theorem}).
-Section \ref{3.4} synthesizes the theory built so far in order to express some Loeb integrals on the space of all internal Radon probability measures in terms of the corresponding integrals on the standard space of Radon probability measures on $S$.
+Section \ref{3.4} synthesizes the theory built so far in order to express some Loeb integrals on the space of all internal Radon probability measures in terms of the corresponding integrals on the space of Radon probability measures on $S$.